Conference marketing: a complete guide for academic events

 Consider running paid advertising campaigns on social media platforms and Google to reach a larger and more targeted audience.
 Use platform-specific targeting options to ensure your ads reach users who are likely to be interested in your event.
 You can segment per interests, job title, university, location, and more.

-8. Monitor and Analyze:
+9. Monitor and analyze:

 Regularly monitor the performance of your social media campaigns.
 Most platforms provide analytics tools to track engagement, reach, and other important metrics.
 Use these insights to refine your content strategy and make data-driven improvements.